hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The target for 2022 is to collect at least 67,000 tonnes of plastic waste and to onboard 9,000 more waste pickers.

 To support these activities, the plan is to:
-* roll out an app for the local governments and recycling partners in all participating cities (already done in 11 of them)
+* roll out an app for the local governments and their recycling partners in all participating cities (already done in 11 of them)
 * establish Self Help Groups (SHGs) for waste pickers (84 of them across 18 cities have already been established)
 * organise meetings with local stakeholders including municipal corporations and councils, CSOs, NGOs, educational institutions, corporate partners, waste picker SHGs, recyclers, waste collectors, municipal contractors, etc. (almost 2000 meetings have already been conducted)
-* conduct awareness campaigns promoting segregation of plastic waste at source (campaings targeting 26 Resident Welfare Associations (RWAs) in 5 cities have already been conducted)
+* conduct awareness campaigns promoting segregation of plastic waste at source (campaigns targeting 26 Resident Welfare Associations (RWAs) in 5 cities have already been conducted)